Jet Airways’ lenders hope bidding process can save airline

 NEW DELHI (AP) — Creditors of India’s beleaguered Jet Airways say they are “reasonably hopeful” that a bidding process with potential investors for a controlling stake in the airline will save the company.

-The consortium of 26 lenders led by State Bank of India released the statement Thursday following cash-starved Jet Airways’ decision late Wednesday to suspend flight operations.
+The consortium of 26 lenders to what once was India’s largest airline, led by State Bank of India, released the statement Thursday following the cash-starved carrier’s decision late Wednesday to suspend flight operations.

 Shares in the Mumbai-based airline, once the largest private airline in India, were down 26.9% in intraday trading on the Bombay Stock Exchange.